osposweb/osposweb.github.io/Home.md

 # Introduction

-**A web-based POS application that allows manage stock, sales, issuing receipts or invoices with reports**
+**A web-based POS application that allows manage stock, sales, issuing receipts or invoices**

-**OSPOS features evolved in a robust application thanks to active contributors**, There's some of the features:

 - Multilanguage (UI) and Multiuser (MU) with module access control and different UI themes
 - Stock management (Items and Kits) and Inventory Control with Barcode generation